 - After April 19, two-day registration is $70 and one-day registration is $50.

 - CWS members receive conference registration discounts.

-- Registration is free for full-time undergraduate students of any college or university and for Augustana University faculty and staff, courtesy of the Mellon Fund Committee.
+- Registration is free for full-time undergraduate and graduate students of any college or university and for Augustana University faculty and staff, courtesy of the Mellon Fund Committee.